klepsydra-technologies/klepsydra-technologies.github.io/sections/FAQ.md

 Klepsydra provides a powerful set of tools for real-time data processing and analysis, making it an ideal choice for software development projects that require high performance, scalability, and fault tolerance.

-Have a look at this demo to understand the performance improvements that Klepsydra SDK provides: (https://klepsydra.com/klepsydra-sdk-in-action-data-aggregation-demo/)
+Have a look at this [demo](https://klepsydra.com/klepsydra-sdk-in-action-data-aggregation-demo/) to understand the performance improvements that Klepsydra SDK provides.

 ## Is Klepsydra AI Opensource?

 No. Klepsydra AI is not planned to be offered opensource.
-However, you can request a three-month free trial via our [website] (https://klepsydra.com)
+However, you can request a three-month free trial via our [website](https://klepsydra.com).

 ## What type of applications can benefit from the high performance of Klepsydra?